All You Need to Know About Garment Costing and Pricing

 What is Garment Costing?

-Garment costing is the process of calculating the total cost of making a piece of clothing.
+Garment costing is the process of calculating cost and determining the total expense of making a piece of clothing.
 Often, this cost includes everything from fabric to packaging to labor and more.

 It tells you how much it costs to produce one unit of a garment, so you can: